 Raising the Village | Kampala, Uganda

 In 2006, 85% of Uganda’s population was living on less than a dollar a day.
 Today, that number is down to 52%.
-There is still a great need, but this number is an indicator of Uganda’s readiness for recovery and new opportunities.
+This number still represents a great need, but it also indicates Uganda’s readiness for recovery and new opportunities.

 About the Partnership